system-zero/system-zero/data/docs/zs.md

     keys:
       ' '   : returns the selected item
       '\r'  : likewise but it executes immediately the command line, included the selection
-      '\t'  :
+      '?'   : searches and selects items that match 'pattern' '\t'  :
       DOWN  : next item (if it is the last item, this is the first item)
         UP  : prev item (if it is the first item, this is the last item)